jkibe/recipes/content/menus/august-2023/index.md

 I've settled into something like a lazy summer pattern.
 I needed a bit of a break after a few frenetic weeks squeezing in a bit of travel and a few group events I decided to organize.
 It takes real effort on my part to embrace the joy of an otherwise ordinary summer evening with a nice breeze.

 Stepping into my food world, much as I love French bread, I thought it might be fun to try my hand at something a bit different.
-I've been experimenting a bit with Turkish menemen after seeing it in [Felicty Cloake's _Guardian_ column](https://www.theguardian.com/food/2023/may/24/how-to-cook-the-perfect-menemen-recipe-turkish-eggs-breakfast-peppers-felicity-cloake) a few months ago, and thought a Turkish bread might be interesting to go with it.
+I've been experimenting a bit with Turkish menemen after seeing it in [Felicity Cloake's _Guardian_ column](https://www.theguardian.com/food/2023/may/24/how-to-cook-the-perfect-menemen-recipe-turkish-eggs-breakfast-peppers-felicity-cloake) a few months ago, and thought a Turkish bread might be interesting to go with it.
 Unfortunately, my first attempts at making Turkish _pide_ were not very successful.
 I'm on the fence whether to continue.

 As planned, I had some fun playing with the idea of Cretan _dakos_ after finally finding a source for the bread piece at a local Greek fast casual restaurant, of all places.